Culture, leisure and activities in the city

 See the individual culture houses’ website for opening hours and events: there is an overview of the City of Copenhagen’s culture house here.

-Thorvaldsens Museum, Nikolaj Kunsthal, Stadsarkivet and Københavns Museum are all open – with a corona pass.
+Thorvaldsens Museum, Nikolaj Kunsthal, Stadsarkivet and Københavns Museum are all open.

 The outdoor cultural institutions